alexwestphal/alexwestphal.github.io/_drafts/hello-world-randomly.md

 ---
 layout: post
 title: Hello World (Randomly)
+author: Alex Westphal
-tags: java, random
+tags: java random
 ---

-Three years ago I posted the following code as a Gist.
+Three years ago I ran across the following code in a discussion and posted as a Gist.
 It is still rather intriguing, so I've decided to dig into it and explain why it works.

 {% highlight java %}
 import java.util.Random;